Cross compiling for Android on OSX is keep using '/usr/bin/gcc'

 I recommend to drop this rules definitively.
 As CLang use similar options than GCC, you can just do this rule with cmake to suppress warnings at compilation time :

-#3 Updated by Robin Mills almost 4 years ago
+#3 Updated by Robin Mills about 4 years ago

 I agree with you about warnings from the compiler.
 There are a number of issues related to clang. http://dev.exiv2.org/issues/857

 There is a warning on every C++ file being issued by clang in response to statements such as:

 EXIV2_RCSID("@(#) $Id: exiv2.cpp 3118 2013-08-13 06:28:46Z nhudinhtuan $")